Covid 19 coronavirus: Light relief? Truckies say they can use public toilets; service stations say 'no'

 He initially thought they'd been given coffee to drink but today said it was unclear what they were doing inside.

-The NZ Trucking Association and Road Transport Forum had been urgently trying to rectify the situation for its members; some of whom had been reduced to tears as they were continually being turned away from public amenities.
+The NZ Trucking Association and Road Transport Forum had been urgently trying to rectify the situation for its members, some of whom had been reduced to tears as they were continually being turned away from public amenities.

 Ngatea woman Jo Neustroski has been in the trucking industry for 20 years and said she's never experienced anything like what they'd been through the past few days.